justinbreese/dse-multi-cloud-demo/README.md

 Be sure to replace `blah` with your credentials.
 If you don't have credentials for DataStax Academy, then go and sign up for it at http://academy.datastax.com - it's free!
 Be sure to create a download key (token) for your downloads too.

 # The more manual way
-If you are a masochist and want to do more of a manual method of provisioning VMs, gathering IP addresses, and running the setup then check out `MANUAL-METHOD.md` for more instructions
+If you are a masochist and want to do more of a manual method of provisioning VMs, gathering IP addresses, and running the setup then check out `MANUAL-METHOD.md` for more instructions.

 # The easy way
-This is how you can get it up and running within a matter of minutes - completely automated
+This is how you can get it up and running within a matter of minutes - completely automated!

 # Install the CLIs for the cloud providers and jq
 * Make sure that you have installed the CLIs for whichever cloud providers that you want to use.
 I will be using Microsoft Azure, Amazon Web Services (AWS), and Google Cloud Platform (GCP) for this example: